-With 2016 on the horizon, you’ve no doubt started thinking about all those little things you’d like to change or improve in the coming year.
-And while people often dedicate resolutions to health, fitness and giving up those annoying habits, New Year’s is a great time to assess your marriage and determine what changes you can make to strengthen it in the year to come.
+With 2016 on the horizon, you’ve no doubt started thinking about all those little things you’d like to change or improve in the coming year and we have 9 New Year’s resolutions for your marriage.
+While people often dedicate resolutions to health, fitness and giving up those annoying habits, New Year’s is a great time to assess your marriage and determine what changes you can make to strengthen it in the year to come.
 Here are our top marriage-related resolutions for 2016:

 As with any relationship, marriages are frequently accented with arguments, resentment and even some pain and suffering.
 This year, resolve to forgive your partner when he or she asks for forgiveness; holding onto grudges and resentment can really undermine your relationship.
 As you let things goes, you’ll experience much more joy in your relationship.